JWST MIRI LRS Pipeline Caveats

 The best solution is to download the developmental program and just run it.
 The default for pixel_replace is to use 3 rows above and below the problematic row.
 This value can be changed by setting the n_adjacent_rows argument.

-The new pixel_replace step will be part of the updated operations pipeline, planned for installation on .
-STScI will reprocess affected data products, and that typically takes 2–4 weeks after the update.
+The new pixel_replace step was implemented in the Operations Pipeline, installed on August 24, 2023.
+STScI reprocessed affected data products, which typically takes 2–4 weeks after the update.

 Users can set the location and the width of the extraction apertures themselves when running calwebb_spec2 or calwebb_spec3 manually.
 A notebook demonstrating the spectral extraction capabilities of the JWST calibration pipeline for MIRI LRS is available in this repository.